Construction

 Active

-Project design will continue through spring of this year.
-Construction is anticipated to begin in July and take a year and a half to complete.
+Construction began in June 2024 and will take up to a year and a half to complete.

 NE 33rd Drive Pump Station Upgrades Project